greenrobotllc/codefrog-help/help/mas/accessibility.md

 ## Overview

-CodeFrog includes comprehensive accessibility testing tools designed to help you meet WCAG AA (Web Content Accessibility Guidelines Level AA) standards.
+CodeFrog includes comprehensive accessibility testing tools designed to help you meet WCAG (Web Content Accessibility Guidelines) standards at all three conformance levels: A, AA, and AAA.
 These tools help identify and fix accessibility issues before your app or website goes live.

 ## Purpose